cours-esilv/lab-git-ci/questions.md

 ### Question 8

 Usually, what is the name of the main branch of a repository?
+C

 - A. `master`
 - B. `feature`